 You are allowed to file for divorce in Connecticut once either party has established residence in the state.
 However, the divorce will not be granted until one spouse has lived in Connecticut for 12 months.
 In other words you can file for divorce the day you establish residence but it will not be granted for at least a year.

-Example of a Connecticut Divorce Form
+Example of a Connecticut Divorce Paper

 You may also filed for divorce in Connecticut if either spouse resided in Connecticut at the time of the marriage and returned to Connecticut with the intention of living there permanently before filing for divorce.

-Connecticut Divorce Forms
+Connecticut Divorce Papers

 Divorce With Minor Children